stanfordnlp/spinn/README.md

 ### Running the code

+The easiest way to launch a train/test run is to use one of the [`checkpoints` directory](https://github.com/stanfordnlp/spinn/tree/master/checkpoints).
+The Bash scripts in this directory will download the necessary data and launch train/test runs of all models reported in our paper.
+You can run any of the following scripts:

+    ./checkpoints/spinn.sh
+    ./checkpoints/spinn_pi.sh
+    ./checkpoints/spinn_pi_nt.sh
+    ./checkpoints/rnn.sh

+By default, these scripts will load their corresponding pretrained model file and continue training starting from the saved model data.
+Directions inside any of the script files describe how to run a test pass.

+#### Custom model configurations

 The main executable for the SNLI experiments in the paper is [fat_classifier.py](https://github.com/stanfordnlp/spinn/blob/master/python/spinn/models/fat_classifier.py), whose flags specify the hyperparameters of the model.
 You may also need to set Theano flags through the THEANO_FLAGS environment variable, which specifies compilation mode (set it to `fast_compile` during development, and delete it to use the default state for longer runs), `device`, which can be set to `cpu` or `gpu#`, and `cuda.root`, which specifies the location of CUDA when running on GPU. `floatX` should always be set to `float32`.

 Here's a sample command that runs a fast, low-dimensional CPU training run, training and testing only on the dev set.
 It assumes that you have a copy of [SNLI](http://nlp.stanford.edu/projects/snli/) available locally.